 - Assisting with teen programs

 - Receiving mentorship by staff in the Education Department

 - Participants must be enrolled in an undergraduate program in a New York City College or University (Education majors or strong interest in a future career in art or education encouraged)

-- Be able to provide services for two consecutive semesters (Fall 2013and Spring 2015)
+- Be able to provide services for two consecutive semesters (Fall 2014 and Spring 2015)

-- Work 15 hours per week (Mondays, Wednesdays, or Fridays) with availabilty on two mornings
+- Work 15 hours per week (Mondays, Wednesdays, or Fridays) with availability on two mornings

 - Be at least 18 years of age